 Galaxy Note 8: Specs and Features rumors

-According to key sources, the Galaxy Note 8 phablet is said to pack a larger 6.2-inch display, possibly with a foldable screen.
+According to key sources, the Galaxy Note 8 is expected to feature a 6.3-inch Infinity Display, similar to the one found on the Galaxy S8 Plus with an 18.5:9 aspect ratio AMOLED edge-to-edge display.
 In terms of resolution, the device is expected to sport a 4k display with a resolution of 3840 x 2160 pixels.